 - Credit and debit cards.
 Whether you’re looking for a platinum-level rewards card or a basic card for emergency purchases, you’ll find a card with HSBC.

 - International banking solutions.
-From international mortgages to helping those who are relocating overseas, HSBC Bank USA offers a wide range of international banking services.
+From international mortgages to helping those who are relocating overseas, HSBC Bank offers a wide range of international banking services.

 - Mortgages and home equity loans.
 Own your next home sooner or take advantage of the equity in your current property with a range of flexible mortgage solutions.